SMSC and British Values

 At WHGS, we recognise that the personal development of learners, spiritually, morally, socially and culturally, plays a significant part in their ability to learn and achieve.
 We therefore aim to provide an education that provides learners with opportunities to explore and develop their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive, caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of these cultures.

 We are also committed to the promotion of British Values.
 SMSC education is inextricably linked to our ethos.
-We believe that each learner is valued as an individual and develops intellectually, socially and emotionally within a caring, purposeful and flexible framework, which is encouraged through the Building Learning Powers Strategy.
+We believe that each learner is valued as an individual and supported in developing intellectually, socially and emotionally within a caring, purposeful and flexible framework.

 SMSC – Core and Extended Curriculum